StefFrustagli/sfrustagli-freelance-journalist/README.md

 ### I can achieve my goal most effectively through this website because

 - It groups and shows my work in one page;
 - It's essential and easy to navigate;
 - It lists my contact information and social media accounts;
 - It features a distinctive llustration to attract viewers' attention.

 ### Ideal viewers

-- The main target audience is editors to whom I send article ideas and seek collaboration;
+- Editors, my primary target audience, to whom I send article ideas and seek collaboration;
 - Journalists or general readers who wish to acknowledge my work or are interested in the topics I cover;
 - English speaking, since all articles selected are in English.